Lady Godiva Memorial Bnad: 1960s and 1970s

 The band notably attended a prank set at the opening of the Bloor-Danforth subway on February 26, 1966.
 During this time around 500 University of Toronto students fled into the station by jumping over the turnstiles, including LGMB members.
 400 members boarded the subway train, while some of the remaining students pulled the emergency power switch which interfered with regular service for more than five hours.

-In the 1970s, at the beginning of University of Toronto Frosh Week each year, the LGMB met on the provincial lawn in front of the Ontario provincial legislature.
+In the 1970s, at the beginning of University of Toronto St. George Frosh Week each year, the LGMB met on the provincial lawn in front of the Ontario provincial legislature.
 There with engineering, law, medical and arts first year students they received a speech from the presiding Ontario Premier.
 During the ceremony the band played several "standard" selections as well as Godiva's Hymn.
+The band always sought creative opportunities to contribute to the city's culture including serenading patrons at the St. Charles Tavern, a known gay bar, at their annual Halloween Drag event to the delight of onlookers.

 During February 1972, the band played uninvited at an important hockey game where the University of Toronto Varsity Blues played the USSR student national hockey team.

 In the fall of 1976 the LGMB played at the CN Tower alongside Pierre Trudeau and his wife Margaret, becoming the first band to play at the CN Tower.

 In 1977, band members began to wear a new uniform.
 Along with leather jackets and decorated hardhats, members also wore hockey shirts adorned with the LGMB logo on the front.
 To reflect the colours of the Skule, the shirts were originally mostly yellow with blue and white accents.
 This design was updated to mostly blue with yellow and white accents in 1993.

 The band participating in the 2007 Toronto Santa Claus parade.